MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-EXORecipientPermission.md

 monikerRange: "exchonline-ps"
 ---

-# Get-ExoRecipientPermission
+# Get-EXORecipientPermission

 ## SYNOPSIS
 This cmdlet is available only in the Exchange Online PowerShell V2 module.
 For more information, see [Use the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2).

-Use the Get-ExoRecipientPermission cmdlet to view information about SendAs permissions that are configured for users in a cloud-based organization.
+Use the Get-EXORecipientPermission cmdlet to view information about SendAs permissions that are configured for users in a cloud-based organization.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).